Atom Grants

 Due Dates (Anticipated): February 2027 (Full application deadline, projected)

-Summary: Supports local governments, non-profits, and tribes in hiring watershed coordinators to lead collaborative projects that improve watershed health and advance California's natural resource goals.
+Summary: Supports local governments, non-profits, and tribal entities in employing watershed coordinators to lead collaborative projects that improve watershed health and advance California’s natural resource goals.

 Description